Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

-Our survey findings indicate that the ChatGPT interface encourages thumbs-up/down feedback and feedback after regenerating a response.
-Most respondents (84.2\%, {\itshape n}=526) indicated they had submitted feedback through one of the three methods in the ChatGPT interface.
-Thumbs-up/down feedback was the most common (76.0\%, {\itshape n}=526), followed by feedback after regenerating responses (62.9\%, {\itshape n}=526), while open-text feedback was less common (29.0\%, {\itshape n}=526).
+Our survey reveals several patterns in what forms of feedback the interface \emph{encourages}.
+As shown in Table \ref{tab:feedback_types_main}, a large majority of respondents (84.2\%) submitted at least one form of feedback through the ChatGPT interface.
+Thumbs-up/down feedback was the most common, followed by feedback after regenerating responses, while open-text feedback was less common.